 How can I manage my COPD?

 It is important to take good care of yourself if you have COPD.
-There are lots of ways that you can help manage your condition, there is lots of information on the British Lung Foundation website, below are just a few things you can do:
+There are lots of ways that you can help manage your condition, and there is lots of information on the Asthma + Lung UK website.
+Below are just a few things you can do:

 Sleep and rest